-He will usually return to these areas each time he performs the behaviour.
+He will usually return to these areas each time he performs the behavior.

 Head Pressing Cats

-Hopefully this will help you identify the differences between normal feline head rubbing and the potentially much more serious compulsive head pressing behaviour.
+Hopefully this will help you identify the differences between normal feline head rubbing and the potentially much more serious compulsive head pressing behavior.

-The key thing to remember, is to ask yourself “Is this a new behaviour or is it different to anything I’ve seen my cat do before?”
+The key thing to remember is to ask yourself “Is this a new behavior?
+Or is it different to anything I’ve seen my cat do before?”